NorwayOfficial Name: Kingdom of Norway

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Norway, you are subject to its laws.
-Foreign laws and legal systems can be vastly different than our own, and criminal penalties will vary from country to country.
+Foreign laws and legal systems can be vastly different from our own, and criminal penalties will vary from country to country.
 This can be especially true in countries such as Norway which may seem similar to the United States, yet travelers may not be aware of subtle legal and cultural differences.
 Norwegian family law, for example, can be very different from that in the United States; visitors and long-term residents are encouraged to familiarize themselves with this law to avoid potential problems.
-If you do something illegal in Norway, your U.S. passport won’t help you avoid arrest or prosecution.
+Persons violating Norway’s laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Penalties for possessing, using, or trafficking in illegal drugs in Norway are severe, and convicted offenders can expect long jail sentences and heavy fines.
+In Norway, driving under the influence (defined generally as 0.02% Blood Alcohol Content) could land you immediately in jail.
+If you break local laws in Norway, your U.S. passport won’t help you avoid arrest or prosecution.

 SPECIAL CIRCUMSTANCES: We are not aware of any special currency or customs circumstances for this country.